Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/vck190_fallback/README.md

   * Boot Module X-EBM-01 (Dual Parallel QSPI) Rev_A02

 #### Software Requirements:
-In order to build and run the tutorial reference design, the following must be available or installed:
+To build and run the tutorial reference design, the following must be available or installed:
   * Vivado Design Suite and Vitis 2022.1:
   	- Visit https://www.xilinx.com/support/download.html for the latest tool version.
   	- For more information on installing the Vivado Design Suite and Vitis, refer to [UG1400 Vitis Unified Software Platform Embedded Software Development](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2020_2/ug1400-vitis-embedded.pdf).